github/opensource.guide/activities/citable-code/index.md

 Back on your <a href="https://zenodo.org/account/settings/github" data-proofer-ignore">Zenodo GitHub page</a> you should now see your repository listed with a shiny new badge showing your new DOI!

-> **Tip:** If you really want to show off then right click on the gray and blue DOI image and copy the URL and place it in your README on your GitHub repo.
+> **ProTip:** If you really want to show off, then right click on the gray and blue DOI image and copy the URL and place it in your README on your GitHub repo.

 ![releases-present](releases-present.png)